A Response to paper Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates by Watters et al. (2026): Commentary

 As we commented upon in the same publication, the sample has not been visually inspected.
 As expected, such a sample might include plate defects, scanning artefacts, and variable stars, which together constitute statistical noise.
 However, this approach allows the use of the largest possible dataset, enabling searches for alignments and other subtle statistical effects.
 In \cite{VillarroelPASP} Section 8, we estimated that approximately one third of the more than 107,000 transients are solar reflections, while up to two thirds may be false positives, including plate defects.
 What matters is not whether our sample contains noise, but whether any contamination is systematically correlated with the tested variable.
 The limitations of our sample are discussed in Section~2 of \cite{VillarroelPASP}.

+To assess the relative data quality of the samples used in previous work, we performed a cross-match between the 5,399-object catalogue of \cite{Solano2022}, later adopted by \cite{Watters2026}, and the larger VASCO sample of 107,875 transients.
+The latter represents a post-vetted version of the original $\sim$298,000 detections, in which a substantial fraction of artefacts had already been removed.
+Using a positional tolerance of $<1$ arcsecond, we find that only 1,842 objects from the 5,399 catalogue are present in the vetted 107,875 sample, implying that a significant fraction of the smaller catalogue consists of spurious detections that do not survive independent validation.

 In fact, it can readily be shown that the aggressive filtering to obtain 5,399 objects does not necessarily dramatically remove false positives from the dataset.
 As an illustrative comparison, 10 objects from the 107,000-transient sample and 10 objects from the aggressively filtered sample of 5,399 objects presented in \cite{Solano2022} were randomly selected and inspected visually.
 In such a comparison, 4 of the 10 objects drawn from the 107,000 sample look like transients, while 5 of the 10 objects from the aggressively filtered sample do so.
 While this small illustrative exercise does not constitute a formal statistical test, it does not indicate a dramatic improvement in purity commensurate with the approximately twenty-fold reduction in sample size.
 Given that the latter sample is reduced in size by approximately a factor of 20, and that the aggressive filtering does not appear to remove false positives (but instead addresses a different physical question), there is no clear advantage in adopting it for the present analysis.

-Rather than employing broad filtering in subsequent work, we are currently in process of developing machine learning algorithms (employing a supervised learning approach) for reducing false positives in transient identification.
+We then compared the machine-learning classification probabilities assigned within the 107,875-sample for these matched objects against the full population, across a range of probability thresholds ($p > 0.2$–$0.9$), see Bruehl et al. (2026).
+Only 1,872 of the 5,399 transients in the aggressively filtered sample overlap with the 107,875-object catalogue.
+These were used to estimate the false positive rate.
+The results, summarised in Table \ref{tab:comparison}, show that the matched subset consistently exhibits a lower fraction of high-probability detections than the full sample.
+This demonstrates that the catalogue used by \cite{Watters2026} is not a cleaner subset of the data; rather, despite its smaller size, it contains a higher relative fraction of low-confidence and likely spurious events.

 In our case, one of our tested variables is Earth-shadow geometry.
 We observe a strong, statistically significant deficit of transients within the Earth’s shadow at the $\sim 7.6\sigma$ level.
 When using the full set of $\sim$107{,}000 transients, the Earth-shadow deficit corresponds to a significance of $22\sigma$ when compared to the theoretical hemispherical coverage, and approximately $7.6\sigma$ when evaluated using a sky-coverage-based approach against a control sample.
 When restricting the analysis to only transients within 2 degrees from the plate center (to avoid plate edge artifacts), the sky-coverage-based deficit remains at $\sim$30\%, but with a statistical significance of $2.6\sigma$ solely due to the effects of reduced statistical power.